 The film Muted is based on a tarot card reader, experiencing a spooky and awry atmosphere around her.
 Alexandra Talavera Mendez has directed the film.
 The film is short and crisp that keeps the audience glued to the screen and keeps us thinking what exactly happened to her.

-We have prepared a bunch of questions for Alexandra to get best out of our curiosity regarding the film and other things.
+We have prepared a bunch of questions for Alexandra to whet our curiosity regarding the film and her art.

 Cult Critic – How did you come up with the idea of making this film?

 Alexandra – I was trying to come up with an idea that not only could be shot remotely but that the computer screen element was actually part of the story.
 With the pandemic people adapted and stayed connected to their friends and loved ones through video call apps.
 So I knew I wanted that to be an element of the story and I wanted to do horror because it’s a genre that is always fun and exciting.